GnanendranN/EX-6-NN/README.md

 Step 10:Print the accuracy of the model.<BR>
 Step 11:Plot the error convergence during training using plt.plot() and plt.show().<BR>
 <H3>Program: </H3>
-Insert your code here

 <H3>Output:</H3>

-Show your results here

 <H3>Results:</H3>
 Thus, an ANN with MLP is constructed and trained to predict the heart attack using python.